versionpress/versionpress/docs/Plugin-Support.md

 ]
 ```

-For non-database actions, e.g., manipulating with plugins / themes, you can also use filters.
+For non-database actions, e.g., manipulating plugins / themes, you can also use filters.
 TODO.

 ## Database schema